-When it comes to selecting a conditioner, many of us will try a variety of different brands and products until we find one that works for us and our specific hair type.
-So if you’re feeling a bit overwhelmed by the sheer volume of different products that are available out there, don’t worry – that’s what we’re here for.
+When it comes to selecting a conditioner, many of us will try a variety of brands and products.
+It takes time to find one that works for us and our specific hair type.
+So if you’re feeling overwhelmed by the volume of products available, don’t worry – that’s what we’re here for.

-Due to the nature of my job, I’m forced to try out a wide variety of different shampoos and conditioners on a regular basis, but there are always a few that tend to stick out as being worthwhile investments and I tend to use those more often than not.
+Due to the nature of my job, I have tested a variety of shampoos and conditioners on a regular basis.
+There are always a few that tend to stick out as being worthwhile investments.
+Ultimately, I tend to use those more often than not.

-When it came to reviewing the Herbal Essences Long Term Relationship Conditioner, I didn’t really get my hopes up to be honest, as I thought it would simply be another cheap, off-the-counter bottle of shampoo like so many others in the ‘affordable’ section of the hair care aisle at the supermarket.
-However, I can say I was pleasantly surprised by the efficacy of this humble conditioner and it’s overall ease of use.
+When it came to reviewing the Herbal Essences Long Term Relationship Conditioner, I didn’t really get my hopes up.
+I thought it would simply be another cheap, off-the-counter bottle of shampoo.
+One you find in the ‘affordable’ section of the hair care aisle at the grocery store.
+However, I was pleasantly surprised by the efficacy of this conditioner and it’s overall ease of use.

-In terms conditioning, the Herbal Essences Long Term Relationship Conditioner works in much the same way as a detangler, much like the Herbal Essences Totally Twisted Curl Silkening Detangler.
-However, unlike the Herbal Essences Detangler, the conditioner is a little more effective in the shower.
+In terms of conditioning, the Herbal Essences Long Term Relationship Conditioner is much like the Herbal Essences Totally Twisted Curl Silkening Detangler.
+However, unlike the Herbal Essences Detangler, the conditioner is more effective in the shower.
 The conditioner’s naturally infused blend of satin and red raspberry extracts helps hydrate your hair follicles.

-These are loaded with natural antioxidants which help to clear the scalp of any bacteria or toxins that may cause inflammation and ultimately dryness.
-It is this dryness that tends to be the cause of dandruff, so by preventing this, you can ensure that your scalp remains clear, hydrated and that your hair stays silky smooth over time.
+The products are loaded with natural antioxidants.
+Antioxidants help to clear the scalp of any bacteria or toxins that may cause inflammation and ultimately dryness.
+Dryness tends to be the cause of dandruff.
+By preventing this, you can ensure that your scalp remains clear, hydrated and that your hair stays silky and smooth.

-As far as conditioners go – the Herbal Essences Long Term Relationship Conditioner is pretty versatile.
-Not only does it have a really delicious scent (that has only helped me to calm down during showers) it’s also quite useful as a shaving cream.
-It’s price makes it a great product in case of an emergency or if you simply want to save some cash.
+As far as conditioners go, the Herbal Essences Long Term Relationship Conditioner is pretty versatile.
+It has a really delicious scent (that has only helped me to calm down during showers).
+The conditioner also acts as a shaving cream.
+It’s price makes it a great product in case of an emergency or if you want to save some cash.

-However, I did find that after using this conditioner more than 3 times a week, my hair started to become frizzy again (even without using any heat drying or styling).
-I think this is largely due to some of the chemicals contained in shampoo and one in particular that should be noted is Methylchloroisothiazolinone.
-It was originally created as a biocide and is effectively used to help increase the shelf-life of the conditioner as well as kill off any microbes, germs or bacteria that may linger on the scalp.
+However, I found that after using this conditioner more than 3 times a week, my hair becomes frizzy again.
+I did not use any heat drying or styling.
+I think this is due to the chemicals contained in shampoo.
+One in particular that should be noted is Methylchloroisothiazolinone.
+It was originally created as a biocide and is used to increase the shelf-life of the conditioner.
+In addition, this chemical will kill any microbes, germs or bacteria that may linger on the scalp.

-While some suggest that the limited dosage found in conditioners such as this, and the fact that we rinse it off means that it’s less toxic to us.
-However, research carried out by the European Scientific Committee on Cosmetic Products and Non-Food Products Intended for Consumers (SCCNFP), found that even in it’s small doses (and with rinsing off), the volatile nature of ‘MIT’ should be limited to around 0.01% in the ingredients list.
+Some suggest it is less toxic for two reasons.
+First, the dosage used is limited.
+Second, we rinse it off.
+However, research carried out by the European Scientific Committee on Cosmetic Products and Non-Food Products Intended for Consumers (SCCNFP), found that even in small doses (and with rinsing off), the volatile nature of ‘MIT’ should be limited to around 0.01% in the ingredients list.

-However, because companies in the US do not have to follow these recommendations, they’re free to put as much of the stuff in their products as they’d like to (within reason of course).
+However, companies in the US do not have to follow these recommendations.
+They’re free to put as much of the stuff in their products as they want (within reason of course).

-So because of this, and a few other chemical additions to the conditioner, I wouldn’t recommend using it too often to be frank.
-Yes Herbal Essences Long Term Relationship Conditioner is great if you’re low on cash or if you need of a conditioner but for long term use, I think the conditioner will probably cause frizz or dryness – unless you use it very sparingly.
+So because of this, and a few other chemical additions to the conditioner, I wouldn’t recommend using it too often.
+Herbal Essences Long Term Relationship Conditioner is great if you’re low on cash or need a conditioner right away.
+For long term use, I think the conditioner will cause frizz or dryness – unless you use it very sparingly.

-I would always suggest using a natural or purely herbal conditioner to ensure the best safety for both your hair and health, as well as the environment as a whole.
+I would suggest using a natural or purely herbal conditioner to ensure the best for your hair health.
+It is also much better for the environment.
 But if you’re in need of a conditioner on the fly, or need a more mild shaving cream for your legs – then the Herbal Essences Long Term Relationship Conditioner is well worth a try.

 Is Herbal Essences Cruelty Free?
 Does Herbal Essences Test On Animals?